-Clarke Willmott partners Anthony Fairweather, Martin Pettingell and Elizabeth Smithers are based in our Bristol office and act as Professional Deputies for more than 50 clients.
-Anthony Fairweather is a panel deputy at the Court of Protection.
+Anthony Fairweather is based in our Bristol office and acts as Professional Deputies for more than 50 clients and is a panel deputy at the Court of Protection.

-In this series of posts Caroline Featherby, a Trainee Solicitor who assists with the applications and administration for our clients, will look at the processes involved in an ongoing deputyship.
-She will reflect on the hurdles and obstacles faced by the team as well as the life changing decisions that are made to support someone who is unable to manage their own affairs.
+In this series of posts we look at the processes involved in an ongoing deputyship.
+Reflecting on the hurdles and obstacles faced by the team as well as the life changing decisions that are made to support someone who is unable to manage their own affairs.

 It can feel like it takes a lifetime for the Court of Protection to make a final Order appointing a Deputy, after the endless form filling, correspondence and telephone calls.

 The assumption is that once the Order has been granted, everything will fall into place so that the Deputy can manage the property and affairs of the client as set out in the terms of the Order.
 Unfortunately, this is not always the case.

 The first job for the solicitor is to check that the terms of the Order meet the needs of the client.
 For example, we recently needed to purchase a property for a client but when the Order was received, authority had not been provided.
 A further application had to be made to the Court to amend the original Order which, in this case, added a further two months to the process.